This blog was formerly named Gaskella, but rechristened as Annabel’s House of Books in December 2012.

 My blogging guidelines:

-- Dear Publishers, I do love receiving books but I can’t make any promises to read or review any unsolicited books sent.
+– Dear Publishers, I do love receiving books but I can’t make any promises to read or review any unsolicited books sent.
 Those I agree to take a copy of, I will make every attempt to read and review as soon as I can, but again no promises.
 I read a very wide range of books, so please do feel free to contact me before sending.
+I’m still not in love with e-books yet, so prefer to read hard copies.
 Thank you.

 Credentials: I stopped studying English language after O-Level (GCSE), and didn’t take an exam in English literature at all – my school believed that the then over-analysis of language in set texts turned too many off reading.
 If I’d not taken sciences at A-Level, I would have continued with English – and always liked the idea of being a journalist.